-Law giving more power to Delhi LG is an ‘unfortunate move’, say former bureaucrats
+Law giving more power to Delhi LG nullifies citizens’ rights, say former bureaucrats

-Over 70 former officers warned that the controversial Act will have grave repercussions on federal governance.
+Over 70 former officers warned that the controversial Act will have grave repercussions on federal governance due to unilateral decision-making.

-A group of former civil servants on Friday criticised the controversial Government of National Capital Territory of Delhi (Amendment) Act, 2021, which gives overreaching powers to the lieutenant governor by effectively wresting control away from the city’s elected government.
-In a statement released by the Constitutional Conduct Group, 76 signatories said the Act “renders null the democratic right of the citizens of Delhi”.
+A group of former civil servants on Friday said the controversial Government of National Capital Territory of Delhi (Amendment) Act, 2021, nullifies the democratic rights of the citizens of Delhi.
+The law gives overreaching powers to the lieutenant governor by effectively wresting control away from the city’s elected government.

+In a statement released by the Constitutional Conduct Group, 76 signatories said there was no justification for the Narendra Modi government to “concentrate all powers of governance” merely because Delhi is India’s capital.

+“It deprives Delhi’s citizens of the right to govern themselves in matters such as health, education, water, power, electric supply and roads,” the statement added.
+“This move will not only paralyse governance in Delhi, much to the detriment of public interest, but also have grave repercussions on how federal governance is carried out in India.”

 The Act, which significantly expands the powers of the Centre-appointed lieutenant governor of Delhi, at the cost of the elected Assembly, was passed by the Lok Sabha on March 22 and the Rajya Sabha on March 24.
 The Opposition, including the Aam Aadmi Party and the Congress, had walked out of the Upper House at the time of voting after the government refused to send the Bill for the consideration of a Select Committee.
 President Ram Nath Kovind gave his assent to the Bill on March 28.